Effective Date: 03-Jan-2023

 For additional information or to report a problem

-For further explanation of this notice, you may contact our Privacy Officer at
+For further explanation of this notice, you may contact IND’s Privacy Officer at

 (203) 590-5600.
-If you believe your privacy rights have been violated, you have the right to file a complaint with this office by contacting the individual above, or by contacting the Secretary of the U.S. Department of Health and Human Services or IRB (institutional Review Boards), with no fear of retaliation by this office.
+If you believe your privacy rights have been violated, you have the right to file a complaint with this office by contacting the individual above.

 Institute for Neurodegenerative Disorders